If you’re planning a long weekend trip to the Windy City and aren’t quite sure what to do, keep reading for our epic 3 days in Chicago itinerary!

 After you finish that putrid shot of malort, switch to a delicious Chicago craft beer.
 There are plenty of choices here, including Lagunitas, Revolution, and Goose Island.

-Now that you know what to do with a weekend in Boston, I’ve gone ahead and put together a mini-guide to this awesome city to help you decide where to stay, where to eat, and of course where to drink!
+Now that you know what to do with a long weekend in Chicago, I’ve gone ahead and put together a mini-guide to this awesome city to help you decide where to stay, where to eat, and of course where to drink!

 Where to Stay in Chicago

 You’re probably wondering where to stay, especially if it is your first time in Chicago.

 Most first-time visitors choose to base themselves in downtown Chicago, and for good reason.
 Here are countless options for accommodation, sightseeing, dining, and nightlife.